ryanmgriffiths/MAPIC/README.md

 ## Summary

 A program for interface with the pyboard inside the APIC box.
-Allowing datalogging from the onboard ADCs as well as remote control of the digital potentiometers.
+Allowing datalogging from the onboard ADCs as well as remote control of the digital potentiometers on the pulse stretcher circuit.

 ### Requirements